zuowendong/Zuowendong/README.md

 <!--
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Zuowendong&layout=compact)](https://github.com/anuraghazra/github-readme-stats)
 -->
-Today is January 16, 2025, let's keep going!
+Today is January 17, 2025, let's keep going!
 As the saying goes.
-What's within us matters most.
+Do what you feel in your heart to be right.